 Cost of product revenues.
 Cost of product revenues includes material, labor and manufacturing overhead costs, obsolescence charges, packaging costs, warranty costs, shipping costs and royalties.
 Our cost of product revenues may vary over time based on the mix of products sold.
-We sell products that we manufacture and products that we purchase from third parties.
-The products that we purchase from third parties have higher cost of goods sold because the profit is effectively shared with the original manufacturer.
+We sell products that we manufacture and products that we purchase from third parties have higher cost of goods sold because the profit is effectively shared with the original manufacturer.
 We anticipate that our manufactured products will continue to have a lower cost of product revenues as a percentage of revenues as compared with the cost of non-manufactured products for the foreseeable future.
 Additionally, our cost of product revenues as a percent of product revenues will vary based on mix of direct to end user sales and distributor sales, mix by product line and mix by geography.